An Introduction to Utilizing Teleplay Therapy

 Objectives

-• Analyze appropriate uses for teleplay therapy.
+• Analyze appropriate uses for play therapy delivered through virtual means.

 Schedule